april-tools/mtpc/README.md

 Things to keep in mind:
 - I lowered the number of eval tokens compared to original repo, therefore making it incomparable to the results from the original repo.
 One can increase it for the cost of longer execution.

+# Changes

+- Use Hydra everywhere (we can change the model via config using hydra.utils.instantiate).
+- Added Script to compute and plot throughput for MTP vs Default model as we change ntokens.